Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Methods

 \subsection{Measurement Model}

-We consider a minimal selection procedure that evaluates $N$ applicants with the goal of estimating their latent ability $\gamma$.
+For ease of exposition, we start with a simple selection procedure that evaluates $N$ applicants with the goal of estimating their latent abilities $\gamma_i$, which would traditionally be analyzed with a one-way ANOVA model (i.e., assuming either the lack of rater overlap or lack of rater effect on the ratings).
+More complicated scenarios, for example, rater effects, when the same set of raters performs the ratings, would be accounted for via a two-way ANOVA or more complex models (see \cite{brennan2001, martinkova2023computational}).
 In the selection process, each applicant is rated $J$ times, resulting in a vector of observed scores $y_{ij}$ for $i = 1, \dots N$ and $j = 1, \dots, J$.
 The resulting measurement model can be written as

-with the usual assumptions that (a) the measurement error $\epsilon_{ij}$ of each applicant is normally distributed with mean zero and variance $\sigma^2_{\epsilon}$ and (b) the latent ability $\gamma$ is normally distributed with mean $\mu$ and variance $\sigma^2_{\gamma}$.
+with the standard assumptions that (a) the measurement error $\epsilon_{ij}$ of each applicant is independently normally distributed with zero mean and variance $\sigma^2_{\epsilon}$ and (b) the latent abilities $\gamma_i$ are normally distributed with mean $\mu$ and variance $\sigma^2_{\gamma}$ \parencite{searle2006variance, deleeuw2008handbook}.
+Precision of the estimates depends on the appropriateness of the specified model.
+In the ``Simulation'' section, we explore the effect of deviations from the specified model on the results.